PiyushPapaya/LinearRegression-StudentAcademicPerformace/README.md

 ---

-Notebook created and trained on [Kaggle](https://www.kaggle.com) by Piyush Nagpal
+Notebook created and trained on [Kaggle](https://www.kaggle.com) by Piyush Nagpal.